Metric geometry of locally compact groups: Coarsely Lipschitz maps and large-scale Lipschitz maps

 If $f,f' : X \longrightarrow Y$ are two maps between metric spaces, other terms used for ``close'' are ``parallel'' \cite[1.A', Page 23]{Grom--93}, ``at bounded distance'', ``equivalent'', and ``bornotopic''.

-A metric coarse equivalence here is called a ``quasi-isometry'' in \cite[Def.\ 2.1.1]{Shal--04}.
+A metric coarse equivalence here is called a ``quasi-isometry'' in \cite[Def.\ 2.1.1]{Shal--04}, in contradiction with the meaning of ``quasi-isometry'' used in this book.
 Coarsely Lipschitz maps here are ``uniformly bornologous'' maps in \cite{Roe--93, Roe--03}.
 Coarsely expansive maps here are ``effectively proper maps'' in \cite{BlWe--92} and ``uniformly expansive maps'' in \cite{BeDr--08}.
 Coarse embeddings have been introduced under the name of ``placements'' or ``placings'' in \cite[Section 4.1]{Grom--88}; they are the ``effectively proper Lipschitz maps'' in \cite{BlWe--92}, and the ``uniform embeddings'' in \cite[7.E, Page 211]{Grom--93}.
 In \cite[2.D, Page 6]{Grom--93}, two metrics $d_1, d_2$ on a space $X$ are ``uniformly equivalent on the large scale'' if the identity $(X,d_1) \longrightarrow (X,d_2)$ is a metric coarse equivalence. \end{rem}

 Definitions \ref{defcoarse}\ref{aDEdefcoarse} and \ref{defcoarse}\ref{bDEdefcoarse} can be reformulated without explicit references to controls: